splunk/public-o11y-docs/gdi/get-data-in/rum/browser/install-rum-browser.rst

 Decide which version to run in your environment
 =======================================================

-Latest updates automatically whenever Splunk RUM releases a new version.
+Latest updates automatically apply whenever Splunk RUM releases a new version.
 In preproduction, use ``latest`` to try out the most recent version of Splunk RUM.

 In production environments, use the pinned version which was previously tested in preproduction and update the production version on a monthly cycle.